haramoz/haramoz/README.md

 - 👋 Hi, I’m Arka Mallick
-- 👀 I’m interested in Fullstack development using Java and React stack
+- 👀 I’m interested in Fullstack development using Java or React or Python
-- 🌱 I’m currently learning Open AI Apis and designing innovative products
+- 🌱 I’m currently learning Open AI Apis and working as product owner and building useful and innovative products
-- 💞️ I’m looking to collaborate on a interesting opensource project
+- 💞️ Learning is quite addictive
 - 📫 How to reach me https://www.linkedin.com/in/arka-mallick-73a6571b/

 <!---